Around France

 Montaron was off the bike trail, yet clearly, it was just down the main road.
 Downhill!

-When I arrived I literally staggered into the first restaurant I came to in the town, Passing through the bar area, I took three steps up to the tables in the outdoor covered patio.
+When I arrived, I staggered into the first restaurant I visited in the town.
+Passing through the bar area, I took three steps up to the tables on the outdoor covered patio.
 Dropping down into a chair, I was immediately met by the waiter.

 Not long after, I finished lunch and a cold glass of beer.